Frequently Asked Questions

 Q: When will the visitation restrictions be lifted so I can see my loved one?

 A: We must follow the guidance from our governmental licensing agencies.
 We are monitoring the ongoing situation from the local and national level and will continue to follow the recommendations of the CDC, local health departments and U.S. government.
 We will be communicating updates frequently and will lift the visitation restrictions as soon as it is safe to do so for our residents, post-acute guests and team members.
 Safety is always our number one priority.
+For the current policies, visit our COVID-19 information page.

 Q: My loved one is on hospice in one of your buildings.
 Can I still visit them?